Pediatric Eye Care

 While there may be some obvious signs of visual disorders, many vision problems can only be detected by a qualified eye doctor during a comprehensive eye exam.

-Schedule an appointment at Newport Vision Source, and give your child the gift of clear vision.
+Schedule an appointment at New Eyecare, and give your child the gift of clear vision.

 Is your child having trouble seeing?

 It is not always easy to spot vision problems in kids.